shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 15, 2019

+**Today's Progress**: Back to UnPlugged.
+Tried to straighten out the content-wrappers to make them cohesive and it feels just as bad as before.
+My major issue I'm still having is when the screen size moves into desktop 1200 and beyond, the footer content and the contact-content of the about page are not lining up correctly.
+Started not working smart and need to walk away for today.
+Other than that it's testing in Chrome and in Firefox just fine.
+**Thoughts** Going to try and work through the lining up one more time on a fresh day.
+After that, once I run it through on Safari, I should probably run it through the validators again and then SHIP IT!!!!

 ### Day 14: January 14, 2019

 **Today's Progress**: Back to UnPlugged.
 I went through and validated html.
 Turns out that html5 is a bit fussy about the comments.
 So wherever I had a line of hypens to make a comment stand out (ex: <!------------------- HEADER --------------> ) it would flag it.
 I used spaces instead so now they look like this ( <!--          HEADER        -->).
 Also found out that the css validator doesn't like css variables, even though they are accepted across the board on browsers.
 Turns out this had been a know issue for over a year.
 Online advice was just to ignor the parse error message as long as the browser read it correctly.